- Fisheries Home

 The NMFS's Tuna Tracking and Verification Program (TTVP) conducts formal periodic audits of a company’s documentation and procedures associated with programmatic regulatory requirements, including examination of documents and records of internal flows of specific shipments from receipt to cold storage to production and to finished goods at a U.S. tuna cannery.

-U.S. Consumers should continue to maintain a high degree of confidence in the integrity of dolphin-safe labeled tuna products they purchase in the U.S. markets.
+United States consumers should continue to maintain a high degree of confidence in the integrity of dolphin-safe labeled tuna products they purchase in the U.S. markets.

 Retail market spot check audits of canned/pouched tuna products are regularly made throughout the country in order to verify the authenticity of the dolphin-safe label and/or to verify the product has been imported into the United States legally.
 After an individual item has been purchased on a random basis, the importer or distributor is then requested to supply the necessary documentation to substantiate their dolphin-safe claims.